Assistant Professor, Biology Department, UMass Amherst

 Interested in joining the lab?

 If you're interesting in joining the lab as a grad student, consider applying through the plant biology, molecular and cellular biology, or organismal and evolutionary biology graduate programs at the University of Massachusetts Amherst.
-If you're a postdoc or undergraduate wanting to work in the Bartlett lab, please get in touch via email.
+If you're a postdoc or an undergraduate wanting to work in the Bartlett lab, please get in touch via email.